jdenen/rest_easy/README.md

 # add cookies to your GET request with the options hash
 RestEasy.get_while('http://twitter.com', 10, cookies: {auth_token: 'blah'}){ |response| response.code == 403 }
 ```

+## Todo
+The gem is tied to `rest-client`, but I'd like to make any REST gem work.
+Also, I've only written methods for GETs.
+I need to add POSTs, PUTs, etc. Pull requests are welcome!

 ## Contributing